Reward, Release, Respond — The Stoked Dispatch, March 2026

 Five months of Dispatches.
 Five months of shipping.
 Here’s the arc:

-In November, we gave you a dashboard that tells you something.
-In December, we gave you one inbox to rule them all.
-In January, we made your community site actually findable.
-In February, we added the power tools.
-And now in March — rewards, waivers, and canned responses that make your advocacy program run like a real program.
+November brought a dashboard that tells you something.
+December gave you one inbox to rule them all.
+January made your community site actually findable.
+February added the power tools.
+And March: rewards, waivers, and canned responses that make your advocacy program run like a real program.

 The through-line hasn’t changed: We’re building Stoked into the operating system for brand advocacy.
 Every month, the gap between “I have a few passionate customers” and “I have a systematic advocacy program that drives revenue” gets smaller.